Pfoxj/Main/contents/schedule/index.md

     - name: Wendy Hanamura

   - time: "9:05-10:05"
-    title: "Keynote Address: Vint Cerf – \"Lessons of the Internet\""
+    title: "Keynote Address: Vint Cerf – \"A Web that Archives Itself\""
-    description: Lots of things make it possible for the Internet to be created and to flourish.
-I've learned a few things in the ensuing 40+ years and I am happy to share them in the hope that some of these ideas may be relevant to re-thinking the WWW and its preservation over time."
+    description: The Internet Archive has started the process of preserving the WWW but there is an opportunity to refine the design of WWW to create a self-archiving, distributed system.
+I hope to explore some of the desirable properties of such a self-archiving system from the technical perspective but feel compelled to consider business models that make the process sustainable and affordable.
+This is clearly more than just a technical problem.

     people:
     - name: Vint Cerf